americocunhajr/ARBO/README.md

 <img src="logo/ZikaVD.png" width="40%">

-**ZikaVD - Zika Virus Dynamics** is an easy-to-run Matlab code to simulate the nonlinear dynamics of the Zika virus.
+**ARBO - Arbovirus Modeling and Uncertainty Quantification Toolbox** is a package for simulation and analysis of arbovirus nonlinear dynamics.
 The implementation follows an educational style, to make its use very intuitive.

 This package includes the following modules:
 - Data Sets